-- (a) Financial assets at fair value through other comprehensive income are measured at fair value; - (b) The net interest on the net defined benefit obligation is measured as the fair value of the pension fund assets less the present value of the defined benefit obligation. - B. Functional and presentation currency environment.
+- (a) Financial assets at fair value through other comprehensive income are measured at fair value; - (b) The net interest on the net defined benefit obligation is measured as the fair value of the pension fund assets less the present value of the defined benefit obligation. - B. Functional and presentation currency

+The functional currency of the Group is determined based on the primary economic environment.
 The consolidated financial statements are presented in New Taiwan Dollar (NTD), which is the Company's functional currency.
 All financial information is presented in thousands of NTD.